 Consider the following example.
 If you own a bond that pays an interest rate of 4%, and a drop in rates causes new bonds to pay 3%, your bond is inherently more valuable.
 If investors can only buy new bonds at the market rate of 3%, they would certainly be willing to pay more for your bond that is paying 4%.
 While this is a simplified example of how bonds work, this is largely how investors have fared over the last several decades.

 These last few months have been different as we have seen bond yields begin to creep higher from their 2020 lows.
 From October 1, 2020 to March 6, 2021, we have seen the ten-year bond yield increase from .7% to 1.6%, more than doubling in this short period of time.
 As a result, we have seen bond prices drop to reflect this increase in rates.

 What has caused the increase in interest rates?
 As the U.S. continues to work its way back from the Coronavirus pandemic, the government has flooded the economy with cash.
 Stimulus packages have pumped trillions of dollars into the economy to keep us out of a deep recession.
 Because of this, there is an expectation that inflation will begin to rise at a more rapid rate in the coming years.
 The market has starting pricing in the expectation of higher inflation and therefore, we have subsequently seen the rise in the 10-year Treasury.

+Wondering if interest rates are going up in 2021?
 While no one can be certain which way rates will go next, we do know that bonds continue to play an important role in our client’s portfolios.
 While bonds are not always free from negative returns, they are much less volatile than stocks, and will continue to provide ballast to portfolios and insulation from swings in the equity markets.
 We would love to see consistent positive returns every year, however we know that historically this doesn’t always happen.

 The chart below shows this when looking at the U.S. Aggregate bond index returns since.